biorack/BASTet/doc/custom_analysis.rst

         --msidata "test_brain_convert.h5:/entry_0/data_0"
         --save "test_ana_save.h5"

-Any analysis based on the infrastructure provided by ``omsi_analysis_base`` is fully integrated with OpenMSI file API provided by``omsi.dataformat.omsi_file``.
+Any analysis based on the infrastructure provided by ``analysis_base`` is fully integrated with OpenMSI file API provided by``omsi.dataformat.omsi_file``.
 This means the analysis can be directly saved to an OMSI HDF5 file and  the saved analysis can be restored from file.
 In OMSI files, analyses are generally associated with experiments, so that we use the ``omsi.dataformat.omsi_file.omsi_file_experiment`` API here.

 .. code-block:: python
     :linenos: